My #1 Best Piece of Advice

-All my doctoral advisees know that I have one top piece of advice to offer: read Robert Boice's book, Advice for New Faculty Members.
+I have one top piece of advice to offer grad students and faculty at all levels: read Robert Boice's book, Advice for New Faculty Members.
 This is The Book.
 It is the book that changed my life.
 It is the book that completely altered how I think about writing, teaching, and service.
 95% of it is as applicable to grad students as it is to assistant professors (the intended audience).
 Read. the. book.
 Just read the book.
 And here are some other handy links.

 General Academic Advice and Resources

 How to Not Die: Some Survival Tips for Black Women Who are Asked to Do Too Much: very important advice from Robin M. Boylorn of the Crunk Feminist Collective.
 The CFC aims to "create a space of support and camaraderie for hip hop generation feminists of color, queer and straight, in the academy and without, by building a rhetorical community, in which we can discuss our ideas, express our crunk feminist selves, fellowship with one another, debate and challenge one another, and support each other, as we struggle together to articulate our feminist goals, ideas, visions, and dreams in ways that are both personally and professionally beneficial."
 Consistently one of the best sources of insight into gender and race in and beyond academe.